fyuan1014/Transition_to_DataScience_from_NonTech/week_1/README.md

 Figure 1.
 Screenshot of pandas installation and kernel restart<br>

 #### 3.2 NumPy
 NumPy is the core library for efficient numerical computing in Python.
 It provides fast and flexible arrays that are essential for many data science tasks, including machine learning and AI.
 NumPy enables operations on arrays without the need for loops, making it particularly useful for processing large datasets such as training a depp neural network.
-You’ll learn how to:<br>
+In this [notebook](https://github.com/fyuan1014/Transition_to_DataScience_from_NonTech/blob/main/week_1/week_1_pandas_numpy.ipynb), you’ll learn how to:<br>
 1. Install NumPy (!pip install numpy)
 2. Import NumPy (import numpy as np)
 3. Create and manipulate 1D and 2D arrays